 This leaves the new opera Oscar by Theodore Morrison, a composer with whom I am unacquainted.
 It will star David Daniels and is about Oscar Wilde.
 One of our Road Scholar colleagues has attended a run-through of the first act and enjoyed it.

-Our last opera for the summer was Strauss' Arabella with these two stars: Mark Delevan as Mandryka and Erin Wall as Arabella.
+At the Santa Fe Opera, our last opera for the summer was Strauss' Arabella with these two stars: Mark Delevan as Mandryka and Erin Wall as Arabella.
 Musically they were extremely well matched.
 Mark has a big beautiful voice and projects well the quality of a gentleman from the country.

 Set in Vienna, Arabella begins with a fortune teller who predicts that someone will come for Arabella from far away.
 She asks if there is another daughter--a very intuitive fortune teller.
 Adelaide, Arabella's mother, confesses.
 Zdenko is really Zdenka (sung by Heidi Stober) disguised as a boy.
 The fortune teller predicts that an officer will cause confusion.
 Zdenka immediately knows that this is Matteo (sung by Zach Borichevsky) who loves Arabella and is loved by Zdenka.